 About the Artist

-Jonathan Blaustein is an artist, writer, and educator based in Taos, New Mexico.
-He has exhibited his work widely in galleries and museums the US, and in festivals in Europe as well.
+Jonathan Blaustein is an artist, writer, editor, and freelance journalist based in Taos, New Mexico.

 He received his MFA from Pratt Institute in Brooklyn, in 2004, where he also studied Art History and Conceptual Art.

 Jonathan's work has been exhibited in numerous galleries and museums, and is held in prominent collections, including the Library of Congress, the Brooklyn Museum, the Museum of Fine Arts, Houston, and the State of New Mexico.